iPrathamKumkar/Email-Data-Analysis/README.md

 Output:
 Range of counts: 43177 324
 Output written to word.js
-Open word.htm in a browser to see the vizualization
+Open word.htm in a browser to see the visualization
 ```

 This produces the file **word.js** which you can visualize using the file **word.htm**.